Blackstone gives up its roots in advisory unit spin-off

 The advisory business, which includes mergers and acquisitions, restructuring and private equity fundraising, will merge with a firm founded last year by Taubman, a former Morgan Stanley (MS.N) president who has been behind some of the biggest mergers in recent years.

-The new publicly traded company could be valued at $1 billion to $2 billion (622.08 million pounds to 1.24 billion pounds), a person close to Blackstone said.
+The new publicly traded company could be valued at $1 billion to $2 billion (1.24 billion pounds), a person close to Blackstone said.
 The tax-free spin-off is expected in 2015.

 The surprise move is a stark example of potential conflicts of interest that could arise in companies with unwieldy, sprawling interests and attract regulatory scrutiny.